MoveGB/personal-development/frameworks/techops.md

         criteria:
           - "Contributes to maintaining the Monzo culture in their team, helping new joiners"
           - "Gets buy-in on technical decision-making and proposed designs"
-          - "Proactively involves other relevant engineers"
+          - "Proactively involves other relevant guild members"
           - "Instills Monzo engineering principles into the team, even for operational tasks"
-          - "Helps the growth of other team members around them through coaching and mentoring"
+          - "Helps the growth of other team members around them through coaching and coaching"
           - "Helps their squad work together more effectively"
           - "Helps facilitate team/squad rituals"
       - level: 5
         criteria:
-          - "Instills Monzo engineering principles across a whole squad of engineers"
+          - "Instills Monzo engineering principles across a whole squad of guild members"
-          - "Works with relevant Engineering Managers to help other engineers perform and grow"
+          - "Works with relevant Engineering Managers to help other guild members perform and grow"
           - "Fosters effective collaboration in multi-disciplinary squads (backend, mobile, data, design, web)"
           - "Delegates technical decisions with low risk and high reversibility"
           - "Owns technical decisions with high risk and low reversibility"